-Episkopi is not far from all-inclusive Creta Maris Beach Resort: a short 30-minute drive up the mountain on the way to Arkalochori will take you there.
+Episkopi is not far from all-inclusive Creta Maris Resort: a short 30-minute drive up the mountain on the way to Arkalochori will take you there.

 The village is located in the eponymous Cretan municipality, an area that boasts many attractions of cultural and historical interest.
 Episkopi has been inhabited since Minoan times as archeological finds in the region have shown.